Change search

 Haapsalu Neurological Rehabilitation Centre, Haapsalu, Estonia.

-Jönköping University, School of Health and Welfare, HHJ, Dept. of Rehabilitation.
+Jönköping University, School of Health and Welfare, HHJ, Department of Rehabilitation.
 Jönköping University, School of Health and Welfare, HHJ.
-ADULT.
-Jönköping University, School of Health and Welfare, HHJ.
-ARN-J (Aging Research Network - Jönköping).ORCID iD: 0000-0003-3594-4805
+Studies on Integrated Health and Welfare (SIHW).ORCID iD: 0000-0003-3594-4805

-Jönköping University, School of Health and Welfare, HHJ, Dept. of Rehabilitation.
+Jönköping University, School of Health and Welfare, HHJ, Department of Rehabilitation.
 Jönköping University, School of Health and Welfare, HHJ.
-ARN-J (Aging Research Network - Jönköping).ORCID iD: 0000-0002-5015-154x
+Studies on Integrated Health and Welfare (SIHW).ORCID iD: 0000-0002-5015-154x

-2023 (English)In: Disability and Rehabilitation: Assistive Technology, ISSN 1748-3107, E-ISSN 1748-3115Article in journal (Refereed) Epub ahead of print
+2024 (English)In: Disability and Rehabilitation: Assistive Technology, ISSN 1748-3107, E-ISSN 1748-3115, Vol. 19, no 4, p.
+1334-1342Article in journal (Refereed) Published

 Sustainable development

-3. Good health and well-being, Sustainable Development
+00. Sustainable Development, 3.
+Good health and well-being

 Abstract [en]

-Purpose: The aim of the study was to explore the experiences and meaning of digital technology in daily life by stroke survivors.
 Materials and methods: A phenomenological study design helped to collect rich and in-depth understanding of stroke survivors’ experiences and meaning of digital technology in their daily life and their perspective of applying digital technology in the implementation of stroke-related telerehabilitation services.
 Thematic analysis was used for data analysis.
-Findings: An overarching theme emerged: A spectrum of challenges, personal preferences, strategies to manage, and attitudes towards the use of digital technology in daily life.
-Conclusion: The findings revealed that participants’ different experiences influenced their perceived meaning of digital technology in daily life and the interest to participate in telerehabilitation services.

 Place, publisher, year, edition, pages